 Up here you can enjoy a wide range of cocktails and an all day food menu with American dishes.
-But best of all, there is also a special weekend brunch menu.
-This one includes stuff like Blackberry Yogurt Bowl, Cage Free Eggs Any Way, Smoked Salmon & Bagel, Sliders and a fantastic Smashed Avocado Toast.
+But best of all, there is also a special weekend rooftop brunch menu.
+This one includes stuff like Fresh Fruit and Coco Whip, Lox and Bagel, and Sec, including pork breakfast sausage, scramble eggs, gruyere cheese, fig jam & brioche bun.

-There is also a selection of special brunch cocktails, with classics like Mimosa and Bloody Mary.
-But also some more unique ones, like the Lucy's Diamond (domaine chandon sparkling, combier pamplemousse rose, orange blossom water, lemon bitters).
+There is also a selection of special brunch cocktails, with classics like Mimosa, Bellini and Bloody Mary.
+But also Sunrise Mimosa Service, with a bottle of la marca prosecco, pear juice, peach nectar and orange juice.
 Apart from cocktails you can also sip on fresh cold-pressed juices and handcrafted coffee.

 With an urban and trendy vibe, Mr. Purple is a popular spot, especially among the young and beautiful crowd.

 Find out more about the best rooftop bars NYC here, with booking links, opening hours and much more.